grottrup/Linux/README.md

 2 = write
 1 = execute

-Permissions are given to "owner", "group" and "all" as a combination of those numbers - fx 5 is "read and execute", and 6 and "read and write"
+Permissions are given to "owner", "group" and "all" as a combination of those numbers - that is 5 is "read and execute", and 6 is "read and write".
+"777" is "read write execute" for owner, group and all

 ## Program control